Burrowing owl

-The burrowing owl (Athene cunicularia), also called the shoco, is a small, long-legged owl found throughout open landscapes of North and South America.
-Burrowing owls can be found in grasslands, rangelands, agricultural areas, deserts, or any other open, dry area with low vegetation.
-They nest and roost in burrows, such as those excavated by prairie dogs (Cynomys spp.).
-Unlike most owls, burrowing owls are often active during the day, although they tend to avoid the midday heat.
-Like many other kinds of owls, though, burrowing owls do most of their hunting during dusk and dawn, when they can use their night vision and hearing to their advantage.
-Living in open grasslands as opposed to forests, the burrowing owl has developed longer legs that enable it to sprint, as well as fly, when hunting.
+The burrowing owl (Athene cunicularia), also called the shoco, is a small, long-legged, primarily terrestrial—though not flightless—species of owl native to the open landscapes of North and South America.
+They are typically found in grasslands, rangelands, agricultural areas, deserts, or any other open, dry area with low vegetation.
+They nest and roost in burrows, and, despite their common name, do not often construct these dwellings themselves, rather repurposing disused burrows or tunnels previously excavated and inhabited by other species, such as American badgers (Taxidea taxus), foxes (Vulpes sp.), ground squirrels or prairie dogs (Cynomys spp.), among others.

+Unlike most owls, burrowing owls are often active during the day, although they tend to avoid the heat of midday.
+But, similar to many other species of owls, they are mostly crepuscular hunters, as they can utilize their night vision and attuned hearing to maximum potential during sunrise and sunset.
+Having evolved to live on open grasslands and prairie habitat (as well as badlands, chaparral and desert ecosystems), as opposed to dense forest, the burrowing owl has developed longer legs than other owls, a trait which enables it to sprint when pursuing its prey, not dissimilarly to the greater roadrunner, as well as providing momentum when taking flight; however, burrowing owls typically only become airborne for short bursts, such as when fleeing threats, and typically do not fly very high off of the ground.

 Taxonomy

 The burrowing owl was formally described by Spanish naturalist Juan Ignacio Molina in 1782 under the binomial name Strix cunicularia from a specimen collected in Chile.
-The specific epithet is from the Latin cunicularius meaning "burrower" or "miner".
-The burrowing owl is now placed in the genus Athene that was introduced by German zoologist Friedrich Boie in 1822.
+The specific epithet is from the Latin cunicularius, meaning "burrower" or "miner".
+The burrowing owl is now placed in the genus Athene which was introduced by German zoologist Friedrich Boie in 1822.

-The burrowing owl is sometimes classified in the monotypic genus Speotyto based on an overall different morphology and karyotype.
-Osteology and DNA sequence data, though, suggest that the burrowing owl is a terrestrial member of the little owls (Athene), and it is today placed in that genus by most authorities.
+The burrowing owl is sometimes classified in the monotypic genus Speotyto (based on an overall unique morphology and karyotype).
+Osteology and DNA sequence data, though, suggests that the burrowing owl is a terrestrial member of the little owls genus (Athene), thus it is placed in that group today by most authorities.

-A considerable number of subspecies have been described, but they differ little in appearance and the taxonomy of several of them needs to be validated.
-Most subspecies are found in/near the Andes and in the Antilles.
-Although distinct from each other, the relationship of the Florida subspecies to (and its distinctness from) the Caribbean birds is not quite clear.
+A considerable number of subspecies have been described, though they differ little in appearance; the taxonomic validity of several is still up for debate.
+Most subspecies are found in or near the Andes and within the Antilles of the Caribbean Sea.
+Although distinct from each other, the relationship of the Florida subspecies, for instance, to (and its distinctness from) the Caribbean owls, is not quite clear.

 The 18 recognised subspecies, of which two are now extinct, are: